Spektrum-Wiedzy/example-app/README.md

 Clone this app from github and run install.sh.

-After installation copy and past app key from last line to .env APP_KEY variable.
+After installation is complete, copy and past app key from the last line to .env APP_KEY variable.

 ### Composer